Tom Beatson Outlook (Razorback)

 • Save our historic Razorback Ridge/Lookout.

-by tim payne, over 10 years ago
+by tim payne, almost 11 years ago

 My family has been living on the side of Razorback for nearly 50 years now & is part of our family history,memories & conquests.As an adventurous young lad,we would climb the side of the mountain every weekend all the way to the top.It was like climbing Mt Everest the satisfaction we enjoyed by reaching the pinnacle & to be able to see as far as the horizon would allow over the Tweed township,over the majestic blue ocean,beyond the historic Cook Island.To the west we could see the top of Mt.Warning & the rolling mountain ridges heading north overlooking Endless summer...
 Continue reading